AsherTeo/MR-Beast-Data-Analytics/README.md

 In the initial phase, data extraction from the YouTube API is executed using Python.
 The process involves utilizing the `googleapiclient` libraries to establish a connection with the API.
 This connection facilitates the retrieval of essential information, encompassing the video's Title, publishedAt timestamp, viewCount, likeCount, commentCount, duration, and a comprehensive set of 1000 comments for all of MrBeast's video content.

 ### 2) Data Wrangling
-Data wrangling is performed using the `pandas` library in Python.
-This includes cleaning and organizing the raw data obtained from the YouTube API, handling missing values, and ensuring data quality for subsequent analysis.
+Data wrangling is executed through the use of the pandas library in Python.
+This process encompasses several crucial steps, starting with the cleaning and organization of raw data obtained from the YouTube API.
+Tasks involve handling missing values, adjusting the data types of each feature to their correct formats, and implementing specific text manipulations.

+Text tokenization is performed, and any tokens beginning with '$' are replaced to convey monetary values.
+For instance, '$ 800,000' is transformed into the identifier 'money'.
+Similarly, numeric values are standardized, with both '1' and '100' represented as 'number' for consistency.

+Further refinement involves the removal of stop words to enhance the relevance of the textual content.
+Additionally, lemmatization is applied to streamline words to their base forms.

+To gain deeper insights, semantic analysis is employed, classifying sentiments into percentages of positivity, neutrality, and negativity.
+This multifaceted approach ensures the data is refined, structured, and enriched, setting the stage for more comprehensive and insightful analyses.

 ### 3) Exploratory Data Analysis (EDA)
 Exploratory Data Analysis involves utilizing statistical techniques and visualizations to uncover patterns, correlations, and outliers within the dataset. `stats` library and `seaborn` are employed for this phase, providing valuable insights into MrBeast's video metrics.